falcosecurity/rules/STYLE_GUIDE.md

 **Required in every tuning macro doc comment:**

 1. What the macro does (one sentence).
-2. How to override it — include a concrete `append: true` snippet.
+2. How to override it — include a concrete `override: append` snippet.
 3. The field or fields most commonly used in overrides (e.g., `proc.name`, `container.image.repository`).